 In our numerical simulations, we have generated a configuration of nuclear spins consisting of 520 $^{13}$C nuclei randomly distributed over 47,231 lattice points, resulting in the natural abundance of 1.1$\%$.
 Additionally, to confirm the relevance of the dipole-dipole hyperfine interaction in the interaction Hamiltonian (\ref{eq_int_hamiltonian}), we have also verified that all $^{13}$C nuclei are farther away than 5 {\AA} from the electron spin.
 After building an appropriately polarized nuclear spin bath, the magnetic field is set to be parallel to the $z$-axis at several different values.

-We first show the numerical results of Eq.~(\ref{eq_dephasing_factor_use_this_form}) in Fig.~\ref{fig_zero_pola} for an unpolarized nuclear spin bath, i.e., $|\vec{p}|=0$ for all nuclear spins, at various values of the magnetic field.
-The dynamical behavior of the dephasing factor is shown in Fig.~\ref{fig_zero_pola}a.
+We first show the numerical results of Eq.~(\ref{eq_dephasing_factor_use_this_form}) in figure~\ref{fig_zero_pola} for an unpolarized nuclear spin bath, i.e., $|\vec{p}|=0$ for all nuclear spins, at various values of the magnetic field.
+The dynamical behavior of the dephasing factor is shown in figure~\ref{fig_zero_pola}(a).
 We can observe that, when the magnetic field is large enough, the sharp descent at the beginning becomes gentler, indicating an enhanced $T_2^\ast$ time.
 This is in good agreement with an experimental report \cite{maze_nv_center_fid_njp_2012}, wherein a similar explanation in terms of a competition between $\vec{A}_{z}^{(k)}$ and $\gamma_\mathrm{C}B_z\vec{e}_z$ was proposed for the enhanced $T_2^\ast$.
-It is also intriguing to note that there exists a crossover when $B_z>100$~G, which cam be seem clearer from the profile of CHERs.
+It is also intriguing to note that there exists a crossover when $B_z>100$~G, which can be seen clearer from the profile of CHERs.

-Figure~\ref{fig_zero_pola}b shows the corresponding CHERs $\wp(\omega)$, obtained from the inverse Fourier transform~(\ref{eq_inv_f_transform}).
+Figure~\ref{fig_zero_pola}(b) shows the corresponding CHERs $\wp(\omega)$, obtained from the inverse Fourier transform~(\ref{eq_inv_f_transform}).
 For the case of an unpolarized nuclear spin bath, the profiles are symmetric and centered at $\omega=0$.
 The symmetry of the profiles can be understood from the viewpoint that an unpolarized spin is a mixture of two opposite polarizations of the same magnitude, leading to two peaks at opposite positions as well as a symmetric CHER.
 In this case the CHERs are positive, indicating a classical-like dynamical behavior of electron spin.

 Additionally, the aforementioned crossover is also clearer from the wavy profiles when $B_z>100$~G. The origin of this crossover can also be explained by the tilt of the precession axes illustrated in the previous section.
 At weak fields, the profile is relatively smooth with less peaks, resulting from the randomly oriented precession axes.
 When the field is strong enough, the precession axes gradually tilt regularly toward the $z$-axis.
 Particularly, when $B_z>100$~G, even the nuclear spins within the polarization area, which have dominant impact on the electron spin, gradually tilt as well.
 Therefore, peaks emerge as the hyperfine fields caused by the tilted nuclear spins possess a consistent orientation, leading to wavy profiles.